Breiðamerkurjökull: the Glacier Behind Jökulsárlón

-The Vatnajökull outlet glacier that feeds Jökulsárlón glacier lagoon and Diamond Beach—rapidly retreating and creating one of Iceland's most photographed landscapes.
+The Vatnajökull outlet glacier that feeds Jökulsárlón glacier lagoon and Diamond Beach.
+It is retreating fast, and the lagoon it leaves behind is one of Iceland's most photographed places.

 Region